SergeoLacruz/inventree-supplier-panel/README.md

 ![Mouser API](https://github.com/SergeoLacruz/inventree-supplier-panel/blob/master/pictures/mouser_api.png)

 ### Usage
 Using Mouser is easy.
-Only the Mouser client ID is required for authentication.
+Only the Mouser shopping cart key is required for authentication.
 Its lifetime is endless.
 Mouser has an API for the shopping cart.
 On pressing the button a shopping cart is crated and all items are put into this shopping cart.
 When you login to the Mouser WEB shop you can use this shopping cart for your order.

 Please be aware that the plugin creates a new cart  with a new ID each time the button is pressed.
-If you afterwards create a real in the WEB UI, be careful selecting the right one and delete all unused carts.
+If you afterwards create a order in the WEB UI, be careful selecting the right one and delete all unused carts.

 ## Working with Digikey